Sumatran rhinoceros: Distribution and habitat

+Remains of Sumatran rhinoceros have been found in Chinese Neolithic sites of Zhejiang, Henan, Fujian, and the northeastern Tibetan Plateau.
+A revision of Rhinoceros sinensis fossils from Chongqing also identified previously misdiagnosed Sumatran rhinoceros remains among them, proving that the species was already present in Southern China during the Pleistocene.
+The Sumatran rhinoceros was the most common species in ancient and medieval China, where it coexisted with the rarer Javan rhinoceros.

-The Sumatran rhinoceros lives in both lowland and highland secondary rainforest, swamps, and cloud forests.
+In Southeast Asia, the Sumatran rhinoceros lives in both lowland and highland secondary rainforest, swamps, and cloud forests.
 It inhabits hilly areas close to water, particularly steep upper valleys with copious undergrowth.
 The Sumatran rhinoceros once inhabited a continuous range as far north as Myanmar, eastern India, and Bangladesh.
 Unconfirmed reports also placed it in Cambodia, Laos, and Vietnam.
 All known living animals occur in the island of Sumatra.
 Some conservationists hope Sumatran rhinos may still survive in Burma, though it is considered unlikely.
 Political turmoil in Burma has prevented any assessment or study of possible survivors.
 The last reports of stray animals from Indian limits were in the 1990s.

 The Sumatran rhino is widely scattered across its range, much more so than the other Asian rhinos, which has made it difficult for conservationists to protect members of the species effectively.
 Only four areas are known to contain Sumatran rhinoceros: Bukit Barisan Selatan National Park, Gunung Leuser National Park, and Way Kambas National Park on Sumatra; and on Indonesian Borneo west of Samarindah.

 The Kerinci Seblat National Park, Sumatra's largest, was estimated to contain a population of around 500 rhinos in the 1980s, but due to poaching, this population is now considered extinct.
 The survival of any animals in Peninsular Malaysia is extremely unlikely.